kaviezhang/Face-Recognition-with-OpenCV-DNN-and-Qt/README.md

 # Face-Recognition-with-OpenCV-DNN-and-Qt
 Face Recognition on Windows and Ubuntu Raspberry Pi platform.
 The process of recognition can be completed within 1 second on  a Ubuntu-cored FriendlyDesktop NanoPi device.
-And this project also support WiringPi control to access hardware such as GPIO/I2C/SPI/UART/PWM etc by edit wire.cpp and wire.h.
+And this project also support WiringPi control to access hardware such as GPIO/I2C/SPI/UART/PWM etc by editing wire.cpp and wire.h.

 ## Requirements
 > Qt5